reuben534/International_Banking_App/README.md

 This application has been hardened against common web vulnerabilities:
 - **Strict CORS Policy:** Configured to allow specific origins.
 - **Security Headers:** Implemented using `helmet` middleware.
-- **Input Validation and Sanitization:** Implemented using `express-validator` for user inputs.
+- **Input Whitelisting:** All user inputs are validated and whitelisted on the server-side using `express-validator` with strict RegEx patterns to prevent malicious data from entering the system.
+- **Password Hashing:** User passwords are not stored in plaintext.
+They are salted and hashed using `bcryptjs` before being saved to the database.
 - **Secure JWT Handling:** Tokens are sent via HttpOnly, secure, and same-site cookies.
-- **Rate Limiting:** Applied to all API routes and specifically to login attempts.
+- **Rate Limiting:** Applied to all API routes and specifically to login attempts to prevent brute-force attacks.

 ## Setup Instructions